 Daniel is searching for a university and I love that Europe has so many options for young adults.
 Last week his Grade 11 class went to Paris to visit a university fair.
-He said he felt sad to leave and loved Paris!
+He said he felt sad to leave and loved the city of love!

 The fair itself was much like the one here in Budapest with stands and information on which institutions offer what courses and to whom for how much.
 The best part after 10 years in the French school, he can finally see a future in France using the languages he has learned.
 Well I am glad he put it together for himself in his head.
-Not that I want him to go to France leaving me in Hungary alone, however it will be his choice 100%.
-Otherwise what was the purpose of giving our children such a strong start in life if in the end, we take that away from him.
+Not that I want him to go to France leaving me in Hungary alone, however it will be 100% his choice.
+Otherwise what was the purpose of giving our children such a strong start in life, with wings to fly to any corner of the Earth, if in the end we take the choice from him.
 Whatever he picks I see a bright future for him and all his classmates.

 He is still interested in International Business.
-Being our kid, well it makes sense right; it must be in surging in his genes.
+Being our kid, well it makes perfect sense watching us start viable business in many different industries in three very different countries.
+Business is surging in his genes.
 He also wants to try living on his own, making his own meals, shopping for his own food, driving his own car; normal dreams of independence for a kid I guess.
 I know he would do great in this part of his life just by looking at how organized his room is at all times.
 He just doesn’t make a mess, ever!
 My only concern would be with what he would be cooking for himself; instant soups with canned veggies, (not a bad choice), scrambled eggs full of cheese and ham (good), sandwiches with meat and cheese, (good), fast food like hamburgers (crap but will sustain human life) and his favourite cereal from Lidl for breakfast with warm milk (excellent and easily substituted for lunch and dinner when in a pinch).
-He can also make his favourite meal, broccoli and chicken in cheddar cheese sauce served over pasta!
-He could handle his very own survival in theory.
+He can also make his favourite meal; broccoli and chicken in cheddar cheese sauce served over pasta!
+He could handle his own survival at least in theory.
 My job as a mother is done! √

 For school, I have an interesting project this term holding observation on a single student and seeing how they learn.
 So far we put in dozens of hours together and I have been busy analysing for the project.
 I am learning so much by seeing just how different children learn from one another.
 I am also designing new and interesting cross curriculum lessons for my classes that hold their interest and keep them guessing what is coming next.
-Both classes are reading novels, something kids seem not to do anymore.
+Both classes are reading novels, something kids don’t really do anymore.
 Sad really.
 But if I am honest I didn’t love reading until I became an adult.
-My goal is to get them to love it sooner and in the way I love it.
+My goal is to get them to love it sooner and in the way I do.

 Lastly I am still thinking about home.
 After so many years away I wonder if it is still there; you know those things that makes Canada mine.
 Or is it just someone else’s now.
 Either way I need to find out.
 The first thing I will buy is seasoning salt to bring back, plus I plan to eat my body weight in cottage cheese, tofu and pot stickers!
 I will need to hit a Tim Horton’s for a breakfast biscuit and coffee to go and walk along Crescent beach for a few hours one morning.
 I love watching the eagles in the trees and the waves lapping the shores.
 Over by the bird sanctuary you can sometimes spot the spotted owls.
 So very pretty.